 Each year Stage West features the top winning plays from the Southwest Playwriting Competition in its New Play Readings Festival.
 Each play's author is usually in attendance for his or her reading, and audiences are invited to stay for a talk-back after the reading!
-Tickets are $10 for each (free for subscribers) or $20 for a festival pass.
+Tickets are $10 for each (free for subscribers).

 First Place - Like a Billion Likes by Erik Forrest Jackson

 In addition to winning Stage West’s Southwest Playwriting Contest, Like A Billion Likes is also the winner of the Robert Chesley/Victor Bumbalo Playwriting Award; a top 10 finalist for the Woodward/Newman Drama Award; a finalist for the 2016 Eugene O’Neill Playwrights Conference; and the runner-up in the Todd McNerney Playwriting Contest.
 He has been awarded a 2017 residency grant at the Helene Wurlitzer Foundation in Taos, New Mexico.